Los Angeles County, California: History

+Location

+As shown by the map below, Los Angeles County is bordered on the north by Kern County, on the east by San Bernardino County, on the southeast by Orange County, on the south by the Pacific Ocean, and on the west by Ventura County.

 Geography

 According to the U.S. Census Bureau, the county has an area of 4751 sqmi, of which 4058 sqmi (85%) is land and 693 sqmi (15%) is water.
 Los Angeles County borders 70 mi of coast on the Pacific Ocean and encompasses mountain ranges, valleys, forests, islands, lakes, rivers, and desert.
 The Los Angeles River, Rio Hondo, Ballona Creek, the San Gabriel River and the Santa Clara River flow in Los Angeles County, while the primary mountain ranges are the Santa Monica Mountains and the San Gabriel Mountains.
 The western extent of the Mojave Desert begins in the Antelope Valley, in the northeastern part of the county.

 Most of the population of Los Angeles County resides in the south and southwest, with major population centers in the Los Angeles Basin, San Fernando Valley, and San Gabriel Valley.
 Other population centers are found in the Santa Clarita Valley, Pomona Valley, Crescenta Valley and Antelope Valley.

 The county is divided west-to-east by the San Gabriel Mountains, which are part of the Transverse Ranges of southern California, and are contained mostly within the Angeles National Forest.
-Most of the county's highest peaks are in the San Gabriel Mountains, including Mount San Antonio 10068 ft at the Los Angeles-San Bernardino county lines, Mount Baden-Powell 9399 ft, Mount Burnham 8997 ft and Mount Wilson 5710 ft.
+Most of the county's highest peaks are in the San Gabriel Mountains, including Mount San Antonio 10068 ft at the Los Angeles–San Bernardino county lines, Mount Baden-Powell 9399 ft, Mount Burnham 8997 ft and Mount Wilson 5710 ft.
 Several lower mountains are in the northern, western, and southwestern parts of the county, including the San Emigdio Mountains, the southernmost part of Tehachapi Mountains and the Sierra Pelona Mountains.

 Los Angeles County includes San Clemente Island and Santa Catalina Island, which are part of the Channel Islands archipelago off the Pacific Coast.